 We do not discern any "clear disavowal of claim scope" from the arguments advanced by Patent Owner.
-Dr. Sergienko merely states that based on market differentiation, construing "ports" to include circulator ports "goes beyond the intent of the '368 patent."
+Dr. Sergienko merely states that based on market differentiation, construing "ports" to include circulator ports "goes beyond the intent of the '678 patent."
 Ex.
 2022, ¶ 182.
-Even if the '368 patent were viewed as Dr. Sergienko suggests, a speculative purported intent of market differentiation is not disavowal.
-Moreover, Petitioner further demonstrates that a provisional application to the '368 patent in fact uses circulator ports as "ports."
+Even if the '678 patent were viewed as Dr. Sergienko suggests, a speculative purported intent of market differentiation is not disavowal.
+Moreover, Petitioner further demonstrates that a provisional application to the '678 patent in fact uses circulator ports as "ports."
 Pet.
-Reply 12-13 (citing Ex.
+Reply 15-16 (citing Ex.
 1008, 3, Fig. 9).
 Such usage undermines Patent Owner's disavowal contention.
-Patent Owner's argument that the provisional application is "entirely consistent with the '368 patent's use of collimators" fails to negate the fact that the provisional application uses circulator ports as "ports."
+Patent Owner's argument that the provisional application is "entirely consistent with the '678 patent's use of collimators" fails to negate the fact that the provisional application uses circulator ports as "ports."
 See PO Resp.
-39-42.
+42-43.
 Similarly, we find insufficient support for Patent Owner's argument based on the preamble that "circulators can only be coupled to, but not part of, the [optical add drop] apparatus.
-See id. at 39.
+See id. at 40-41.
 We are not persuaded that the preamble's recitation of a "[a]n optical add-drop apparatus comprising" of claim 1 is limiting because "the body of the claim fully and intrinsically sets forth the complete invention, including all of its limitations."
 See Pitney Bowes, Inc. v.
 Hewlett-Packard Co., 182 F.3d 1298, 1305 (Fed.
 Cir.
 1999).
 Because "the preamble offers no distinct definition of any of the claimed invention's limitations, but rather merely states . . . the purpose or intended use of the invention, . . . the preamble is of no significance to claim construction."
 Id. (citing Rowe v.
 Dror, 112 F.3d 473, 478 (Fed.
 Cir.
 1997); Corning Glass Works v.
 Sumitomo Elec.
 U.S.A., Inc., 868 F.2d 1251, 1257 (Fed.
 Cir.
 1989); Kropa v.
-Robie, 187 F.2d 150, 152
+Robie, 187 F.2d 150, 152 (CCPA 1951)).

-(CCPA 1951)).
 We also are persuaded that Bouevitch's "Configurable Optical Add/Drop Multiplexer" is recognized as an optical add-drop apparatus and includes circulators.
 See Pet.
-Reply 13.
+Reply 16.
 We have considered all of the arguments advanced by Patent Owner in its effort to redefine "port" as excluding "circulator ports" (PO Resp.
-31-43), and find insufficient support for Patent Owner's contention that the '368 patent disavows or otherwise excludes circulator ports from the scope of the term "port."
-We determine that "port," in light of the specification of the '368 patent, encompasses "circulator port."
+32-44), and find insufficient support for Patent Owner's contention that the '678 patent disavows or otherwise excludes circulator ports from the scope of the term "port."
+We determine that "port," in light of the specification of the '678 patent, encompasses "circulator port."

-4. "beam focuser"
+4. "beam-focuser"

-Claim 11 requires a "beam-focuser for focusing said separated spectral channels onto said beam deflecting elements."
-The '368 patent states that "[t]he beam-focuser may be a single lens, an assembly of lenses, or other beam focusing means known in the art."
+Claims 1, 21, and 44 each require a "beam-focuser, for focusing said spectral channels into corresponding spectral spots."
+The '678 patent states that "[t]he beam-focuser may be a single lens, an assembly of lenses, or other beam focusing means known in the art."
 Ex.
 1001, 4:20-22.

 Petitioner contends that "beam focuser" is "a device that directs a beam of light to a spot."
 Pet.
-16. According to Petitioner:
+14. According to Petitioner:

-The Summary of the '368 patent states that the "beam-focuser focuses the spectral channels into corresponding spectral spots." ([Ex.
+The Summary of the '678 patent states that the "beam-focuser focuses the spectral channels into corresponding spectral spots." ([Ex.
 1001], 3:63-64.)
 The specification also explains that the beams of light are "focused by the focusing lens 102 into a spatial array of distinct spectral spots (not shown in FIG. 1A) in a one-to-one correspondence."
-(Id., 6:65-7:5.)
+(Id. at 6:65-7:5.)
 The MEMS mirrors are in turn "positioned in accordance with the spatial array formed by the spectral spots, such that each channel micromirror receives one of the spectral channels."
 (Id.)